Carol Jackson: Alan Jackson

-Carol is married to Alan Jackson (Howard Antony), together they share a son, Billie (Devon Anderson).
+Carol is married to Alan Jackson (Howard Antony).Together, they have a son, Billie (Devon Anderson).
 Alan meets soul-singer Frankie Pierre (Syan Blake) but she has a "scheming" persona.
 The storyline develops into infidelity when Alan kisses Frankie.
 Having been with Carol for ten years, Alan feels trapped and enticed into having fun.
 He then leaves for Spain abandoning Carol and the children.
-Antony told Simon Timblick from Inside Soap that Alan is trying to discover more about himself and subsequently acts selfish towards Carol.
+Antony told Simon Timblick from Inside Soap that Alan is trying to discover more about himself and subsequently acts selfishly towards Carol.
 The actor explained that "he's been in this relationship with Carol all these years, and he hasn't had the chance to go out and have a wild time like most people have."
-When Alan reflects on his behavior he wants Carol back for the sake of the children.
+When Alan reflects on his behaviour, he wants Carol back for the sake of the children.
 But Frankie has trapped him in a dilemma.
 Author Lock has suggested that it was Carol's "constant bitching" at Alan that caused the affair.

 Return (1999)

-In May 1999, it was announced that Coulson would be return to the series, with a new love interest, Dan Sullivan (Craig Fairbrass) and was reported to have been filming scenes on Southend Pier along with co-stars Palmer, Gaffney, Cassidy and Owen in scenes that aired the following month.
+In May 1999, it was announced that Coulson would be return to the series, with a new love interest, Dan Sullivan (Craig Fairbrass), and was reported to have been filming scenes on Southend Pier with co-stars Palmer, Gaffney, Cassidy and Owen in scenes that aired the following month.

 Reintroduction (2010)

-Having originally appeared between 1993 and 1997 and again in 1999 and despite Coulson ruling out a return to the programme in 2008, it was announced on 25 October 2009 that Carol would return to the show in 2010 along with her children Robbie, Sonia and Billie.
+Having originally appeared between 1993 and 1997 and again in 1999, and despite Coulson ruling out a return to the programme in 2008, it was announced on 25 October 2009 that Carol would return to the show in 2010 with her children Robbie, Sonia and Billie.
 Coulson is quoted as saying, "I'm thrilled to be returning to EastEnders after all these years.
 I'm also excited and intrigued to find out what Carol and her family have been up to since we last saw her and where she will be going next."
 A source told entertainment website Digital Spy: "Everything's being kept hush-hush about the Jacksons' return at the moment, but there are certainly a load of questions to be answered.
 Will the frosty relationship between Carol and Bianca thaw?
 Are Sonia and Martin still together?
 And how will Robbie react when he learns of his beloved Wellard's death?
 Everyone's so pleased to have them back."
 The family will return for Bianca's second wedding to Ricky Butcher (Sid Owen) as part of the show's 25th anniversary.
 Executive producer Diederick Santer explained that he wanted great stories to get people talking, saying "The wedding is the perfect opportunity for us to bring back the much-loved Jackson characters – Carol, Sonia, Robbie and Billie."